-I wasn’t asked to speak at the High Tea of Hope to talk about other people’s stuff or ideas, I was hired to share MY knowledge, MY experiences, and MY expertise, because I really know my shit.
+I’d forgotten that I wasn’t asked to speak at the High Tea of Hope to talk about other people’s stuff or ideas.
+I was hired to share MY knowledge, MY experiences, and MY expertise, because I really know my shit.

-I’ve been doing this work for a decade, and I STILL struggle sometimes with owning that, and it was obvious to me when I was writing this speech.
+Even though I’ve been doing this work for a decade, I STILL struggle sometimes with owning that.
+It became obvious to me when I was writing this speech.

 As soon as I made it easy, it poured out of me like chocolate in a hot lava cake.

-I rehearsed a few times to make sure it flowed, and that there were no gaps in the information, and by the time Sunday arrived, I was SO excited to speak to these 130 beautiful women.
+I rehearsed a few times to make sure it flowed.
+Made sure that there were no gaps in the information.
+So by the time Sunday arrived, I was SO excited to speak to these 130 beautiful women.

-When I walked up to the stage I felt a good nervous, excitement coursing through me, and genuinely happy to share.
+When I walked up to the stage I felt a good nervous.
+Excitement was coursing through me, and genuinely happy to share.

 And do you know what?
 It went perfectly!

-I had overcomplicated things initially in the interest of making it “better.”
+Initially, I had over complicated things in the interest of making it “better.”

 What I’ve learned though, is that when I choose “easy” it’s usually the right way.

-I’d love to hear from you now: Do you overcomplicate things?
+I’d love to hear from you now: Do you over complicate things?
 Do you sometimes forget that you also know your shit?
 What are your tools to curb the “I’m not enough” voice?
-Please share your wisdom below or in the Soul Sisterhood Facebook group.
+Please share in the comments below!

 Did you like this post?
 Then please share the hell out of it on Facebook, Tweet it out loud, and forward it to anyone who might benefit from this post.